-Contribute to and support the implementation of the IMO Action Plan to address marine plastic litter from ships, focusing on the effectiveness of port reception facilities and treatment in reducing marine plastic litter.
+Contribute to and support the implementation of the IMO Action Plan to address marine litter from ships, focusing on the effectiveness of port reception facilities including waste collection and [USA]in reducing marine plastic litter.

 III) Improving Onshore Waste and Wastewater Management

-The conditions for waste and wastewater management vary throughout the circumpolar Arctic, some regions with advanced systems, and some communities with little or no infrastructure.
+The conditions for waste and wastewater management vary throughout the circumpolar Arctic, including some regions with advanced systems, and some communities with little or no infrastructure.
 There are unique characteristics across remote communities in Arctic coastal regions, including low population densities, variable concentration of communities along coastlines and rivers, and a general lack of infrastructure for local waste collection.
-These characteristics mean that there may be instances of locally high inputs of litter into the marine environment due to the challengescost of removal.
+These characteristics mean that there may be instances of locally high inputs of litter into the marine environment due to access to environmentally sound waste and wastewater management and the challenges and cost of removal of litter.

 Actions

 Develop best practices and guidelines to improve the waste management systems in Arctic areas at the appropriate levels of jurisdiction.
-This could include facilitating increased waste collection and appropriate processing, highlighting infrastructure challenges in the Arctic, addressing waste leakage issues associated with unregulated open solid waste dumpsites, strengthening end-markets for reuse and recyclable materials, and improving sustainable management of solid waste, especially in remote Arctic areas.
+This could include facilitating increased waste collection and appropriate processing and disposal, highlighting infrastructure challenges in the Arctic, addressing waste leakage issues associated with unregulated open solid waste dumpsites, strengthening end-markets for reuse and recyclable materials, and improving sustainable management of solid waste, especially in remote Arctic areas.

 Share and promote best practices to prevent marine litter from entering the marine environment through sewage, stormwater and wastewater outlets, where such infrastructure exists or is feasible.

-Assist remote Arctic communities with developing training and technical materials to improve pollution prevention and the collection and sustainable management of [solid] waste and wastewater, including considering pathways for transport/backhaul of waste out of remote communities to processing facilities.
+Assist remote Arctic communities with developing training and technical materials ton ways o improve pollution prevention and the collection and sustainable management of solid waste and wastewater, including, but not limited to, considering pathways for transport/backhaul of waste out of remote communities to processing and disposal facilities.[edits by USA]

-Identify source areas of litter in upstream regions of the rivers that flow into the Arctic andreduce the input from these potential point and non-point-sources to the Arctic.
-This could include enhanced cooperation with river basin authorities.
+Identify hot spot litter source areas in upstream regions of the rivers that flow into the Arctic and ways to reduce the input from such potential sources to the Arctic.
+This could include enhanced cooperation with river basin authorities to prevent and reduce input from these hot spots[USA].

-Identify landfills and dumpsites tonearArctic coastal zones and waterways, particularly those at greatest risk of and/or already being affected by coastal erosion, permafrost thaw, increased leakage, and natural disasters.
+Identify landfills and open dumpsites /near near to Arctic coastal zones and waterways, particularly those at greatest risk of and/or already being affected by coastal erosion, permafrost thaw, increased leakage, and natural disasters.[edits by USA]

-Review best practices for remedial action to prevent unintentional release of waste into the marine environment from affected or susceptible landfill and waste sites and engage Indigenous and local communities in the process of developing guidelinesto clean up and restore affected areas in the most cost effective way at the appropriate levels of jurisdiction.
+Review best practices for remedial action to prevent unintentional release of waste into the marine environment from affected or susceptible landfills and open dump sites.
+Engage Indigenous Peoples and local communities in the process of developing guidelines and buliding capacity to clean up and restore affected areas in the most cost effective and environmentally sound way at the appropriate levels of jurisdiction.

 IV) Sustainable Materials in the Arctic Environment

-While pprevention of litter from entering the marine environment should be a priority,it is also important to consider the potential sources of litter and what materials are entering the region.
-Arctic States can seek innovative solutions to the reuse, recyclinging, and redesign of materials used in the region
+Prevention of litter from entering the marine environment is a priority.
+To support prevention efforts, it is important to consider the potential sources of litter and understand the type of materials that used in the region.
+Arctic States can seek innovative solutions to reuse, recycle, and design materials used in the region. [edits by USA].
+Developments towards biodegradable materials could also contribute to reducing the long-term dimension of the problem of marine litter [KoD].

 Actions

-Engage stakeholders to identify the types of sustainable products and services needed to reduce waste and to recover the value that might otherwise be wasted in the Arctic.
+Engage stakeholders to identify the types of sustainable products and services needed to reduce waste and enhance resource recoverymaterial[USA] in the Arctic.

-Develop and share, in accordance with national circumstances, best practices, measures, and tools, including incentives, that will result in the reduction, reuse, repair, remanufacture, and recycling of waste items, focusing on those most commonly found as marine litter in the Arctic.
+Develop and share, in accordance with national circumstances, best practices, measures, and tools, including incentives, that will result in the reduction, reuse, repair, and recycling of material, focusing on those most commonly found as marine litter in the Arctic.